Not My Job: We Quiz Actor Anthony Anderson On Minor League Baseball

 ANDERSON: All I have to say is you'd really appreciate someone else's wife if you've been married as long as some other people have been.

 SAGAL: All right.
-Here's your next question, so two chances.
+Here's your next question.
+You still have two chances.
 You can still win this.
-Something that's never happened before happened at an Atlantic League minor league game just two weeks ago.
+Something that's never happened before happened at an Atlantic League minor league game.
 What was it?
 A, a player swung his bat so hard it came around and hit him in the head so he knocked himself out...